faragon/libsrt/doc/lzw.md

 # Time-optimized LZW

 There are already fast LZ77 implementations (LZF, LZ4).
-This document is a design for a fast LZW implementation (implementation will be added afterwards).
+This document is a design for a fast LZW implementation.

 Copyright (c) 2015 F. Aragon.
 All rights reserved.